Documentation Index

 Divert

-Send notifications to CTI when the user is dialled via a DDI that has been diverted to the configured divert number associated with the DDI Number.
+Notifications when the user is dialled via a DDI that has been diverted to the divert number associated with the DDI Number.

-• For agents not to be notified when they miss a call (incase they try to call the number back while the number is still in the queue, or speaking to another agent): session.modify('MISSED_CALL_EVENTS', '62') and session.modify('MISSED_CALL_LOGS', '63')
+• Agents are not notified when they miss a call (for example, to stop them calling a number back while it is still in the queue or being handled by another agent): set MISSED_CALL_EVENTS to 62 and MISSED_CALL_LOGS to 63.